FahadMehboob/FahadMehboob/README.md

 - 👋 Hi, I’m @FahadMehboob
 - 👀 I’m interested in
 - 🌱 I’m currently learning Flutter
-- 💞️ I’m looking to collaborate on LinkedIn
+- 💞️ I’m looking to collaborate on https://www.linkedin.com/in/fahad-mehboob/
 - 📫 How to reach me fahad.fakkyf1@gmail.com

 <!---